joeywhelan/es-abac/assets/article.md

 })
 ```
 ## Create the Users
-This code creates each of the three users with their attributes (department, training) stored as meta-data in their user object.
+This code creates each of the three users with their attributes (department, training) stored as metadata in their user object.
 ```python
 es.security.put_user(
     username=booger_creds["username"],